Faye HeavyShield: Feminism

-In the 1990s HeavyShield was one of the fore-runners in the Canadian feminist art movement.
+In the 1990s, HeavyShield was one of the forerunners in the Canadian feminist art movement.
 Numerous works during the decade reflected on femininity and womanhood.
 In 1993 she created sisters: a circle of six pairs of high heels with the toes pointed outward.
 The installation, representing HeavyShield and her five sisters, symbolizes the strength of women.
 Utilizing shoes again in 1994's she: a room full of women she brings together twelve pairs of women's and girls' shoes spray painted matte black.
 This piece is the first time that HeavyShield utilized her own words (eventually bringing her poetry into future work) with framed black and white panels over each pair of shoes, representing "everywoman".

 Landscape

 Growing up in southern Alberta, HeavyShield lived near two rivers: the Oldman and the Belly.
 She used to play in the Oldman as a child with her siblings and in 2004 she began documenting the rivers with photographs, which she proceeded to create black and white photocopies of, titling it old man is a river.

 Through digital images, writing and drawing, my time spent with rivers – their influence on our bodies and our histories – has been recorded and re-played.
 And through travels, this engagement with the idea of place and its texture has come to be site-specific.

-The piece, shaped like a diamond, consists of one half encaustic images of Prairie grass and one half a large digital print collage featuring inscriptions of her thoughts.
+The piece, shaped like a diamond, consists of one-half encaustic images of prairie grass and one-half a large digital print collage featuring inscriptions of her thoughts.
 This work was displayed in 2005 at the Alberta Biennial.

-In 2004 she created camouflage, an installation and performance-like piece that involved HeavyShield placing stones and twigs from the Oldman River, which feature photocopied images of the river and text from the Blackfoot dictionary on them, on the shore of the St. Croix River.
+In 2004 she created camouflage, an installation and performance piece that involved HeavyShield placing stones and twigs from the Oldman River, which feature photocopied images of the river and text from the Blackfoot dictionary on them, on the shore of the St. Croix River.
 Releasing them to the elements, three weeks later most of the pieces had scattered or been carried away by the tide.
 This piece was created on the 400th anniversary of the arrival of Samuel de Champlain at the site – representing "themes of transplantation and exchange."